 Coronavirus: Japan accused of understating figures because of Olympics

-Spike in Tokyo’s Covid-19 cases after postponement as global cases pass 720,000
+Spike in Tokyo’s Covid-19 cases after postponement as global cases rise above 720,000

 Visitors view and take photos of cherry blossoms in unseasonably snowfall in Tokyo, Japan.
 Photograph: Kimimasa Mayama/EPA